waxantiques

 Description

 This is a stunning lot.
 A fine graduated set of William IV sterling silver meat dishes.
 Oval form with gadrooned borders.
-Previously owned by the Maitland* family, all pieces bearing the Maitland arms.
+All pieces bearing the Maitland arms.
 Each dish has a hand engraved coat of arms on opposite edges.
 The dishes are mounted with a graduated set of matching Old Sheffield plated meat dish covers of plain oval outline with fluted borders and detachable handle.
 Each dome is hand engraved with a crest on one side and a coat of arms on the other.
 The complete set is contained in a fitted, iron-bound oak trunk.
 Excellent weight and gauge of silver.

-Weight of the four silver meat dishes 9858 grams, 317 troy ounces approx.
+Weight of the four silver meat dishes 9858g, 317 troy oz approx.

 Sterling silver platters made by John Bridge, London 1831.